bindux/bindux/README.md

   return str;
 };
 ```
-Node: `context` is an optional argument to pass context data.
+Note: `context` is an optional argument to pass context data.

 Then use: